sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 ```

 <h3>Document Ready</h3>
+- Runs code in a after a "DOMContentLoaded" event is trigged and falls back to a window.onload event if unsuppported.
 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded
 - “(function ($){}(jQuery)” Passes the jQuery object as a parameter so that “$” refers to “jQuery”.
 In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
 Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - Of course if your following best practises and adding your javascript files before the closing body tag you don't need $(document).ready as the DOM will have already loaded.